swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   init(on system: Self.ActorSystem, with number: Int) {} // ✅ ok, other parameters are fine, in any order

   init(node: ClusterSystem) {} // ✅ ok, labels don't matter
+}

+distributed actor DA3 {
   convenience init() {
-    self.init(someGlobalSystem) {} // ✅ ok to delegate with default value, but generally a bad idea }
+    self.init(system: someGlobalSystem) {} // ✅ ok to delegate with default value, but generally a bad idea }
 }
 ```